micheles/decorator/documentation.rst

      return functools.update_wrapper(memoize, func)

-Here we used the functools.update_wrapper_ utility, which has been added in Python 2.5 expressly to simplify the definition of decorators (in older versions of Python you need to copy the function attributes ``__name__``, ``__doc__``, ``__module__`` and ``__dict__``
+Here i used the functools.update_wrapper_ utility, which has been added in Python 2.5 expressly to simplify the definition of decorators (in older versions of Python you need to copy the function attributes ``__name__``, ``__doc__``, ``__module__`` and ``__dict__``